There’s nothing like reaching for the remote only to find a cold, half-eaten banana smashed in between the couch cushions. OK?

 Welcome to my brain.

-This banana bread is loosely based on my pumpkin spice version.
+This banana bread is loosely based on my pumpkin granola version.
 I have a penchant for baking things in a 9×5 loaf pan and I’m always looking for ways to use it.
 Whether it’s this recipe or any another, all banana breads require the same thing; overripe bananas.
 Overripe= good flavor.
 There’s no way around it.
 You’ll get a delicious end product full of banana-y goodness.
 This one is particularly moist and fluffy.

 As for the frosting, the Greek yogurt was not planned.
 It was one of those, I’m out of cream cheese quick throw in something else no one will notice kind of thing.
-There’s not a lot in there but it’s good, really good.
+There’s not a lot in there but it’s really good.

 You could always make muffins too…